Unique Considerations In Same-Sex Divorce

 Child custody and

-Whatever the family history is, a family law judge will be most concerned
+history is, a family law judge will be most concerned about the children’s

 - Shared parental responsibility (not the same as “shared custody”)